gharials/dev-path/docs/programming/math-prog.md

 The floor of any real number is the greatest integer less than or equal to it.
 Floor of $x$ is denoted as $⌊x⌋$.
 Examples: $⌊2.3⌋ = 2$, $⌊8.9⌋ = 8$, $⌊7.0⌋ = 7$.

+Sometimes we need to find the floor of the division of two integers, like $⌊n / d⌋$.
+In these cases, the floor is the _quotient of the division_.
+That means if $n = d × m + r$, then the floor is $m$.
+For example, $⌊14 / 4⌋ = 3$, because $14 = 4 × 3 + 2$.
+Dividing two integers this way is known as _integer division_.

 ???+ info
     **Integer division results in programming languages**